scifir/scifir-chemistry/TO-DO.md

 ## BIOCHEMISTRY (5)

+- TODO: lipids can be triglycerides or steroids
 - TODO: creation of carbohidrates as instance of molecule class
 - TODO: protein class with special format to store and load it
 - TODO: molecule::is_biochemical()
-- TODO: think and implement this: store the proteins only one time, and to calculate a lot of them use that unique instead for the data purpose.
-For movement modeling, with one instance is enough, and use position coordinates and rotation coordinates to store the data of each protein
+- TODO: for movement modeling, with one instance is enough, and use position coordinates and rotation coordinates to store the data of each protein
-- TODO: add abbreviation of one letter to aminoacids

 ## MATTER (1)